 Is your bike not running properly?
 Maybe it’s a poorly set-up headset, not only is this annoying for a rider but it can also be very dangerous.
-Here we take a look at how to readjust your headset, making sure it’s back in proper working condition.
+At Aire Velo Bearings, we take a look at how to readjust your headset, making sure it’s back in proper working condition.

 There are a range of headset designs available however with this in mind, they are still just known for being a pair of bearings that will sit between the frame and the fork.
 When it comes to supporting both the top and bottom of the headtube, the headset will turn correctly and independently with the rest of the bike.